goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - We are going to do same thing for `StreamEdit` as well.
 - `StreamEdit` is going to be very similar to the work we just did inside of `StreamCreate`, the only big difference is that we want to make sure that the form is going to show some initial values inside of those inputs.
-- How are we going to do that with `redux form`?
+- How are we going to do that with redux form?
 - So we have StreamEdit that is showing StreamForm wrapped inside of the `redux form` helper.
 - Unlike we did for `StreamCreate` component, we are not actually passing props directly to our StreamForm component.
 - Instead we are technically passing props to `redux form`.
 It then turns around and passes those props onto `StreamForm` component.